rrnyquist/ebenezer/_Scripture/ESV/48_Galatians.md

 But the law is not of faith, rather The one who does them shall live by them. ^0312

-Christ redeemed us from the curse of the law by becoming a curse for us — for it is written, Cursed is everyone who is hanged on a tree — ^0313
+Christ redeemed us from the curse of the law by becoming a curse for us--for it is written, Cursed is everyone who is hanged on a tree-- ^0313

 so that in Christ Jesus the blessing of Abraham might come to the Gentiles, so that we might receive the promised Spirit through faith. ^0314

-To give a human example, brothers : even with a man-made covenant, no one annuls it or adds to it once it has been ratified. ^0315
+To give a human example, brothers: even with a man-made covenant, no one annuls it or adds to it once it has been ratified. ^0315

 Now the promises were made to Abraham and to his offspring.
 It does not say, And to offsprings, referring to many, but referring to one, And to your offspring, who is Christ. ^0316

-This is what I mean : the law, which came 430 years afterward, does not annul a covenant previously ratified by God, so as to make the promise void. ^0317
+This is what I mean: the law, which came 430 years afterward, does not annul a covenant previously ratified by God, so as to make the promise void. ^0317

 For if the inheritance comes by the law, it no longer comes by promise; but God gave it to Abraham by a promise. ^0318